The Food – a fact of life programme

 Age: This has been provided to give guidance on the appropriateness of a recipe for different age groups.
 This is based on the experience of the FFL programme with working with children and young people.
 Of course, the teacher will need to make the final decision – as they better understand the knowledge, skills and experience of the pupils they teach.

-Heat: This has been added to allow teachers a quick way of finding recipes suitable for their circumstances or teaching objectives.
+Cooking methods: This has been added to allow teachers a quick way of finding recipes suitable for their circumstances or teaching objectives.
 For example, a primary school teacher may not have easy access to an oven so requires a selection of ‘non-cook’ recipes.
 A secondary school teacher may wish to focus on the safe use of the hob.

 British Nutrition Foundation